18F/health-tracking-course/collections/_one/kickoff.md

 ### Iterative Development

-The final indicator we will talk about has to do with **iterative development**.
+The final primary indicator we will talk about has to do with **iterative development**.
 In this first course, we're going to focus on the most important thing you can: **demos**.
 That is, *working software*.
 If someone gives you a report about a piece of software, *the software probably doesn't work*.
 (Ask me how I know.)
 If someone shows you a video of a piece of software, *the software may have worked once*.
 (Ask me how I know.)
 If someone shows you a piece of software, but they control it, *the software barely works*.
 (Ask me how I know.)
 If someone lets you use a piece of software, they have confidence.
 It might work, it might break, but they have confidence.

 We'll say this all again.
 Point being: demos not memos.